RoySamson-stack/birthday-calculator-akan-naming-/README.md

 # birthday-calculator-akan-naming-
-A online portfolio website that has my experinces and some work I have done.
-It also contains my contact which is through email.
-It is a sample portfolio website use as a showcase of skill.
+A website that calculatesthe day of birth of a user and gives them an akan name which is a ghanian name according to the day of birth and the gender of the user.

 #### Author: Roy Samson

 ## Description
 View live site:https://roysamson-stack.github.io/birthday-calculator-akan-naming-/

-This is a web portfolio that includes my knowledge of different languages and workd I have done in the past with projects that have links to the source code of each.
+This is a web a birthday calculator that gives a user a name which is a ghanian name according to the day of birth and the gender of the user.It takes the users inout and calculates to find the day then assigns a name.

 ## Application Structure
 #### Folders:

 ~ css- this contains the styling file <br>
-~ img - holds all the images that are used in this website<br>
+~ img - holds the javascript for the <br>

 #### Files: